sage-code/eve/manual/keywords.md

 |----------|-------------------------------------------------------
 | Class    | the ancestor class for all classes
 | object   | current instance of a class
-| result   | result of a aspect if result names are not specified
+| result   | result of a method if result names are not specified